Nuwaubian Nation: Dwight York and the Ansaar Pure Sufi

-Dwight York claimed to have been born in Sudan on June 26, 1945.
+York claimed to have been born in Sudan on June 26, 1945.
 A Federal Bureau of Investigation (FBI) report accepts this birthdate but maintains that York was born in Maryland.
-The Muslim heresiologist Bilal Phillips believed that York was actually born in 1935, but later claimed to be younger so that his birth might fit a particular Muslim prophecy about the Mahdi.
-In early life, he was exposed to religions claiming an Islamic identity; according to one claim, the young York was involved in the Moorish Science Temple, a black-oriented American new religion.
-During part of his teens and early twenties, York was also involved with the State Street Mosque, a Sunni Muslim establishment in Brooklyn run by Daoud Ahmed Faisal.
-York has claimed he started attending Friday prayers at that mosque in 1957, when he was 12; there are also reports that York's mother was involved with that mosque.
+The Muslim heresiologist Bilal Philips believed that York was actually born in 1935, but later claimed to be younger so that his birth might fit a particular Muslim prophecy about the Mahdi.
+In early life, York was exposed to religions claiming an Islamic identity; according to one claim, he was involved in the Moorish Science Temple, a black-oriented American new religion.
+During part of his teens and early twenties, York was also involved with the State Street Mosque, a Sunni Muslim establishment in New York City run by Daoud Ahmed Faisal.
+York has claimed he started attending Friday prayers at the mosque in 1957, when he was aged 12; there are also reports that York's mother was involved with the mosque.

 I began publishing the pamphlets of peace.
 I wrote, typed, illustrated, reproduced and distributed them almost single handedly.
 I diligently treaded [sic] the streets of New York and the surrounding area as I propagated Sufi Islaam [sic].
 I was blessed with the 'gift of the gab' and combined with a sense of humour and charisma that draws people of all walks of life to me.